Learn more about St. Faustina and how our Parish got started.

 Our previous location in Clermont.

 And so, we got bigger, moving to our current spot in Glenbrook Commons off of Highway 27, yup back to Highway 27, where our first Mass was held on December 19, 2015.
 This space is the best we’ve had, featuring seating for 450 people with a foyer, modern restroom facilities, sufficient office space for our pastor and his staff, as well as classrooms, a front reception area, and a conference room.
-Our current pastor, Father Ramon Bolatete, came to us on June 2, 2018, and since his arrival, the parish has grown in both the number of families and the number of ministries.
+Father Ramon Bolatete, came to us on June 2, 2018, and during his more than five-year tenure, the parish has grown in both the number of families, the number of outreach programs, nu and the number of ministries.

 HOME AT LAST!